mojule/dom/README.md

 // custom element
 const customEl = h( 'my-element', { class: 'foo' } )

-// 0 ore more attribute or node or text arguments const divEl = div( { id: 'bar' }, span( 'hello, ' ), 'world' )
+// 0 or more attribute or node or text arguments const divEl = div( { id: 'bar' }, span( 'hello, ' ), 'world' )

 // 0 or more string arguments